Code-Institute-Submissions/first-milestone-antonio/README.md

 For this section I had inspiration from the CSS Gallery on [freefrontend.com](https://freefrontend.com/css-gallery/), the name of the gallery is "Image gallery with zoom" made by wunnle.

-The css transitions and effects used are not displayed on small screens, this to give a better UX experience and because the image won't be larger than the full width that the image already have.
+The Gallery feature are not displayed on small screens, this to give a better UX experience and because the image won't be larger than the full width that the image already have.

 Link to the [Photobook](https://gello94.github.io/first-milestone-antonio/gallery.html) page.